ad-lightning/tags-ios-sdk-sample-app/README.md

 - SDK has been explicitly tested against GAM, AdMob, AppLovin MAX, however the SDK is not limited to these integration scenarios, see [this section](https://github.com/ad-lightning/ios-sdk-sample-app#other-ad-networks-and-sdks).

-- Current SDK version is 0.5 (private beta).
+- Current SDK version is 1.0.

 ## Integration